g5ostXa/hyprarch2/README.md

 > [!WARNING]
 > Before you begin...
 > - My dotfiles are meant to be installed via the installation process down below.
+> - Alot of it is very specific to me so if you're unfamiliar with hyprland, I suggest you try [`mylinuxforwork's dotfiles`](https://github.com/mylinuxforwork/dotfiles) instead.
 > - Copying dotfiles in your `~/.config/` without using the [`installer`](/src/install.sh) is not recommended.
 > - This is NOT compatible with a different distro than upstream [`Arch`](https://archlinux.org).
 > - If installing on bare metal, do not forget to **backup your current installation** before proceeding.